dylan-lang/dylan-programming-book/source/pos.rst

 returned by ``position.latitude`` and ``position.longtude``).
 We define such a method in `Meeting of angles and times`_.

+.. topic:: Modularity note:

-*Modularity note:* The preceding ``say`` method does not take advantage of the similarity between latitude and longitude.
+   The preceding ``say`` method does not take advantage of the similarity between latitude and longitude.
 One clue that there is a modularity problem is that the two calls to ``format-out`` are nearly identical.

 The ``say`` method on ``<absolute-position>`` should not call ``format-out`` directly on the two instances of ``<directed-angle>``